SiENcE/luis/README.md

 ## known Problems

-- DropBox: Selection with the gamepad works only a bit
+- DropBox: Selection with the gamepad-analogstick works not for all choices
+- FlexContainer - dropdown select is not possible via gamepad-analogstick
 - Sliders, Checkboxes and RadioButtons are currently not being saved.
 - Some elements require double-clicking to activate, especially in the complex_menu sample.
 - TextInput: Adding a character in the middle of the text deletes the following characters.